 The Newton Community School District offers its graduates diplomas from either Newton Senior High School or from WEST Academy if they have met the respective school's requirements.

-To receive a Newton Senior High School diploma, students must meet the credit requirements listed, have earned at least five (5) credits from Newton Senior High School, and meet one of the following enrollment conditions:
+To receive a Newton Senior High School diploma, students must meet the credit requirements listed, have earned a minimum of twenty-six(26)credits from Newton Senior High School, and be enrolled in and attend classes at Newton Senior High School carrying at least five (5) credits during the student's last semester prior to graduation.